utkuufuk/trello-budget/README.md

 #### Generate Auth Token for Spreadsheets
 1. [Create a new Firebase project](https://console.firebase.google.com/) called `budget.`
 2. `pip3 install --upgrade google-api-python-client oauth2client`
-3. Follow [quickstart guide step 1](https://developers.google.com/sheets/api/quickstart/python#step_1_turn_on_the) to enable the Google Sheets API and download credentials for your Firebase budget project .
+3. Follow [quickstart guide step 1](https://developers.google.com/sheets/api/quickstart/python#step_1_turn_on_the) to enable the Google Sheets API and download credentials for your Firebase budget project.
 4. Copy the `credentials.json` file in project directory and run the following to generate `token.json`:
     ``` sh
     python3 createtoken.py